Topology of cognitive maps

-Comparing all the results we can notice, especially for the complex topology, like 3-''hole'' arena, that the most important information the mice's hippocampus captures is if there're any obstacles.
+Comparing all the results we can notice, especially for the complex topology, like the 3-''hole'' arena, that the most important information the mice's hippocampus captures is if there are any obstacles.

-That's very rational is some sense and shows that a mouse might probably have some issues remembering complex topology but it realizes at least that the space is somewhat non-trivial. \ref{dowkers}.
-Indeed, it's natural that mouse tends to be closer to the ''walls'' as it feels more ''safe'' this way exploring a new environment.
+That is in some sense rational, and shows that a mouse might have some issues remembering complex topology but it realizes at least that the space is somewhat topologically non-trivial. \ref{dowkers}.
+Indeed, it's natural that mice tend to stay closer to the ''walls'' as they feel more ''safe'' this way exploring a new environment.

-What's even more interesting is that Isomap projections have the biggest cycle in their graph of nearest neighbors of cells activations corresponding to a trace along the border as well as in time-series complex case.
+What's even more interesting is that Isomap projections often have the largest cycle in their graph of nearest neighbors of cells activations corresponding to the trace along the border as well as in time-series complex case.